 When we mention German food culture, a few things come to mind: sausages, pretzels, and beer.
 But German cuisine is actually much more diverse than that.

-First of all, there are more types of sausages here than you can exhaust.
+First, there are more types of sausages here than you can exhaust.
 Some famous examples include, bratwurst, weisswurst, and bockwurst.
-In fact, to be a bit clear, Germans have over 1,500 types of sausages.
+To be a bit clear, Germans have over 1,500 types of sausages.

-When it comes to beer, there are over 7,000 different brands and flavors to choose from.
-This means that you’ll certainly not lack a good brand that matches your taste here.
+Regarding beer, there are over 7,000 different brands and flavors to choose from.
+This means you’ll not lack a good brand that matches your taste.

 But that’s not all there is about German cuisine.
 Generally, German food can be categorized based on geographic regions.
 For instance, Northern Germany’s famous recipes include Labskaus and Schwenkerbraten.

-Schwenkerbraten includes marinated pork or beef, which is then grilled over an open fire.
-Whereas, Labskaus is a type of stew made from corned beef, potatoes, beetroot, and herring.
+Schwenkerbraten includes marinated pork or beef grilled over an open fire.
+Labskaus is a stew made from corned beef, potatoes, beetroot, and herring.

-On the other hand, the southern parts of the country have their own specialties as well.
+On the other hand, the southern parts of the country also have their specialties.
 For example, in Bavaria, you can find Weisswurst or White Sausage.
 This sausage is made from veal and pork and is usually served with sweet mustard and a pretzel.

 And last but not least, let’s not forget about the world-famous Black Forest Cake, which originates from the southwestern region of Germany.
 This chocolate cake is made with several layers of chocolate sponge cake filled with cherries and cream.
 It is then covered in chocolate icing and garnished with more cherries.